Interpol: History

 A year later, in 1923, a new initiative was undertaken at another International Criminal Police Congress in Vienna, spearheaded by Johannes Schober, President of the Viennese Police Department.
 The 22 delegates agreed to found the International Criminal Police Commission (ICPC), the direct forerunner of Interpol, which would be based in Vienna.
 Founding members included police officials from Austria, Germany, Belgium, Poland, China, Egypt, France, Greece, Hungary, Italy, the Netherlands, Japan, Romania, Sweden, Switzerland and Yugoslavia.
-The same year, wanted person notices were first published in the ICPC's International Public Safety Journal.
+The same year, wanted person notices were first published in the ICPCs International Public Safety Journal.
 The United Kingdom joined in 1928.
+By 1934, the ICPC's membership more than doubled to 58 nations.
 The United States did not join Interpol until 1938, although a U.S. police officer unofficially attended the 1923 congress.
-By 1934, the ICPC's membership more than doubled to 58 nations.

-Following the Anschluss in 1938, the Viennese-based organization fell under the control of Nazi Germany; the commission's headquarters were eventually moved to Berlin in 1942.
+Following the Anschluss in 1938, the Vienna-based organization fell under the control of Nazi Germany; on November 29, 1941, Interpol had offices at Am Kleinen Wannsee 16; the commission’s headquarters were eventually moved to Berlin in 1942.
 Most member states withdrew their support during this period.
 From 1938 to 1945, the presidents of the ICPC included Otto Steinhäusl, Reinhard Heydrich, Arthur Nebe and Ernst Kaltenbrunner.
 All were generals in the Schutzstaffel (SS); Kaltenbrunner was the highest-ranking SS officer executed following the Nuremberg trials.

 In 1946, after the end of World War II, the organization was revived as the International Criminal Police Organization (ICPO) by officials from Belgium, France, Scandinavia, the United States and the United Kingdom.
 Its new headquarters were established in Paris, then from 1967 in Saint-Cloud, a Parisian suburb.
 They remained there until 1989 when they were moved to their present location in Lyon.